Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Artifacts/samples/Sample1_HelloWorldPipeline.md

 ## Delete a pipeline

-To delete a pipeline no longer needed you can call `StartDeletePipeline`, passing in the pipeline name.
+To delete a pipeline no longer needed call `StartDeletePipeline`, passing in the pipeline name.

 ```C# Snippet:DeletePipeline
 client.StartDeletePipeline(pipelineName);